jteerice/jteerice.github.io/_posts/2020-10-28-jekyll-blog.md

 ---

 ## Purpose
-I recieved an email from someone that wanted to know how I constructed my website and what my workflow looks like.
+I received an email from someone that wanted to know how I constructed my website and what my workflow looks like.
 And, in drafting my response, I realized I may as well make it public in case others are interested.

 ## Creation
 I use Jekyll, a static site generator with built-in support for Github Pages.
 I first started with the basic Jekyll [repo](https://github.com/jekyll/jekyll), but wanted a more interesting look.
 So I found a Jekyll theme I liked and forked the repo for it.
 I named it `<github-username>.github.io>`, and then cloned it.
 I followed the included README for configuring my version.
 I modified the color scheme, replaced the background, added new icons, and changed and added some default page tabs, and I updated the `_config.yml` file.
 I also added a custom domain for my Github Pages site.
 At this point, the blog was ready to go.